spacecowboy/NotePad/documents/TUTORIAL.md

 ## Widgets

 This app has 2 widgets.
-They look like thi:
+They look like this:

 ![home screen](../fastlane/metadata/android/en-US/images/phoneScreenshots/tut11.png)